-Based on the original Sidecar, whiskey was my chosen alcohol for this cocktail.
+Based on the original Sidecar that is made with cognac, bourbon was my chosen alcohol for this cocktail.
 Really good apple cider is a must when making this drink because using good quality ingredients is just as important in mixology as cooking food.

-To make the drink even more seasonal, I added leaves of fresh sage to the shaker for an earthy essence.
+To make this Apple Sidecar Cocktail even more seasonal, I added leaves of fresh sage to the shaker for an earthy essence.
 The original sidecar is made with fresh lemon juice but I used orange liqueur as a complement to all the other flavors going on and the drink is finished with a touch of freshly grated nutmeg.

 Served in retro 1920’s elegant coupé glasses, this drink is elegant enough to serve when entertaining family, Thanksgiving or Christmas dinner or just a night in by the fire.

-If you’ve tried this Apple Sidecar or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below.
+If you’ve tried this Easy Turkey Chili or any other recipe on the blog, then don’t forget to rate the recipe and let me know it turned out in the comments below.
 I love to hear from my readers!
-You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see daily recipe updates.

 - 3 ounces fresh orange liqueur